 The funding that YANA provides helps to cover some of the extra expenses that your family incurs during travel and your time away from home.
 Typically, funding is used to help cover the costs of gas, food, ferry fares, and parking.
 Whether it is a day trip for an appointment or a longer stay, YANA funding is available to Comox Valley families with a child or pregnant mother whose primary residence is within School District 71.
 Funding amounts are based on the location and duration of your medical treatment.
 If overnight stays are required, we can also provide access to accommodation in Vancouver, Victoria or wherever else you need to travel.

-What if I’m leaving directly from St. Joseph’s Hospital?
+What if I’m leaving directly from the Comox Valley Hospital?

-If you have to leave the Comox Valley directly from St. Joseph’s hospital, nursing staff will give you an envelope with some emergency funds and a letter from YANA, inviting you to get in touch when you’ve reached your treatment destination.
+If you have to leave the Comox Valley directly from the local hospital, nursing staff will give you an envelope with some emergency funds and a letter from YANA, inviting you to get in touch when you’ve reached your treatment destination.

 If you and your child have already left the Comox Valley under emergency circumstances, please contact us.
 We will make arrangements to complete the intake process over the phone and together we can explore how we can help you.